rishiraj88/EmployeeOnboardingStateMachine/README.md

-# Employee Onboarding State Machine
+# Employee Onboarding BPM Tool
-The compact Human Resource management tool for adding talent to build Superteams!!!
-A must-have accelerator for modern large-scale enterprises.
+The compact Human Resource Management (HRM) tool for adding talent to build Superteams!!!
+A modern-age accelerator for large-scale enterprises.

 ## Features
 - Allows for rapid onboarding of people.